 Actionable Steps

 - Build one recurring ritual.
 A weekly walk with one person, a standing dinner, a phone call with a sibling every Sunday.
-The structure does the work; willpower does not.
+The structure does the work for you.

 - Name the four horsemen if you see them.
 Criticism, contempt, defensiveness, stonewalling.
 With a partner, a sibling, a parent, even at work.
 Naming it is most of the fix.